-Investing activities for the year ended December 31, 2013 produced \$2.2 million due to proceeds from the sale of (i) shares in Tlou Energy and Rio Verde, and (ii) equipment, offset by capitalized exploration costs.
-This compares to a utilization of \$0.6 million in the same period last year, primarily due to capitalized exploration costs offset by proceeds on sale of investments and equipment.
+Investing activities for the year ended December 31, 2013 produced \$2.2 million due to proceeds from the sale of (i) shares of Tlou Energy and Rio Verde, and (ii) equipment.
+This amount was partially offset by capitalized exploration costs.